aduitsis/freebsd-cooker/README.md

 ### Password Creation ###

 Setting up a password for the image involves the following steps:

-1.Run the (provided) mkpasswd.pl script.
+1. Run the (provided) mkpasswd.pl script.
-2.When prompted for a salt, enter a random string.
+2. When prompted for a salt, enter a random string.
-3.When prompted for a password, enter the desired password.
+3. When prompted for a password, enter the desired password.
-4.Copy the SHA-512 hash and paste it inside the password_hash file.
+4. Copy the SHA-512 hash and paste it inside the password_hash file.

 ### Workflow ###